-February 28, 2013
+April 10, 2013

-Chairman Johnson, Ranking Member Crapo and members of the committee, thank you for the opportunity to testify on behalf of the Mortgage Bankers Association (MBA) on the recent release of the Federal Housing Administration's (FHA) Fiscal Year (FY) 2012 Actuarial Review, and its findings on the state of the Mutual Mortgage Insurance (MMI) Fund.

-My name is David H. Stevens, and I am the President and CEO of the MBA.
+Chairman Neugebauer, Ranking Member Capuano, and members of the subcommittee, thank you for the opportunity to testify today on behalf of the Mortgage Bankers Association (MBA).
+My name is David H. Stevens, and I am the President and CEO of MBA.
 From 2009 to 2011, I served as Assistant Secretary for Housing and FHA Commissioner at the U.S. Department of Housing and Urban Development (HUD).
-Thank you for holding this hearing on the actuarial soundness of FHA's single-family insurance fund.
+I have over 30 years experience in real estate finance.
+On a personal note, FHA allowed me to achieve the American dream of homeownership; I bought my first home in the early 1980's with an FHA-insured loan.